airbytehq/airbyte/docs/integrations/enterprise-connectors/source-oracle.md

 3. Execute `exec rdsadmin.rdsadmin_util.alter_supplemental_logging('ADD')` to enable supplemental logging on the database.

 In the case of any other Oracle instance, the steps are as follows:
 1. `CONNECT ...
-AS SYSDBA` using [sqlplus](https://en.wikipedia.org/wiki/SQL_Plus) or equivalent.
+AS SYSDBA` using [SQL Plus](https://en.wikipedia.org/wiki/SQL_Plus) or equivalent.
 2. Provision the redo log files with something along the lines of `ALTER SYSTEM SET db_recovery_file_dest_size = 10G` and `ALTER SYSTEM SET db_recovery_file_dest = '/opt/oracle/oradata/recovery_area' SCOPE=SPFILE` but replacing the `10G` and directory path arguments with suitable values.
 Note that the directory in the path needs to exist.
 3. Shut down and restart the instance with `SHUTDOWN IMMEDIATE` and `STARTUP MOUNT`.
 4. `ALTER DATABASE ARCHIVELOG`, `ALTER DATABASE ADD SUPPLEMENTAL LOG DATA` and `ALTER DATABASE OPEN` to restart the database with supplemental logging enabled.

-At this point, RDS instance or not, all that remains to prepare the database for CDC incremental syncs is to enable supplemental logging on each of the relevant interest:
+At this point, RDS instance or not, all that remains to prepare the database for CDC incremental syncs is to enable supplemental logging on each of the relevant tables:
 ```sql
 ALTER TABLE ...
 ADD SUPPLEMENTAL LOG DATA (ALL) COLUMNS;
 ```

-See the [Debezium instructions for preparing the database](https://debezium.io/documentation/reference/stable/connectors/oracle.html#_preparing_the_database) for more details.
+If you need more help preparing the database, see [Preparing the database](https://debezium.io/documentation/reference/stable/connectors/oracle.html#_preparing_the_database) in Debezium's docs.

-#### 3. Create a dedicated read-only user with access to the relevant tables.
+#### 3. Create a dedicated read-only user with access to the relevant tables

 This step is optional but highly recommended to allow for better permission control and auditing.
 This step is even more highly recommended when performing CDC incremental syncs, as the user will require a very specific set of database privileges.